marrinosnis/repos-master-changer/README.md

  If you leave it empty, the changes will be applied to all the project paths.
  Enter paths or leave it empty to apply to all the project folders: /Users/marinosnisiotis/Desktop/check, /Users/marinosnisiotis/Desktop/test, /Users/marinosnisiotis/Desktop/temp1
 ```
- As tou may notice in this example, I want to push the committed changes from all the previous declared folders/paths.
+ As you may notice in this example, I want to push the committed changes from all the previous declared folders/paths.
 If I wanted **not** to push a repo
  I simply wouldn't declare it in the `push` paths.

 ### Specific example